st0rmin/UTRegistrationSuite/README.md

 # UTRegistrationSuite
 A collection of python scripts that make up for faults in UT's registration system.
+Autoadd.py is a script that automatically adds the class that you want if it is open, repeating the operation until done so if desired.
+Additionally, it is capable of doing the conditional swap feature on UT's registration.
+Openwatcher.py is a script that just detects whether or not a class becomes open.
+Both scripts will text you upon completion, notifiying you of your desired class's conditon.

 # Usage
 Foremost, you must install python, selenium, and twilio.

-In autoadd.py, there are several variables that you have to change.
+In autoadd.py/openwatcher.py, there are several variables that you have to change.

 semester is the semester for which you want to register